Elsinore “Egg” – the 2.4 cc Thorning III Diesel

 For my part, I consider it most likely that the Thorning III name stemmed from the fact that it was the third model diesel design to be manufactured by Thorning Bensen under his own name, regardless of the names of its predecessors.
 In this scenario, Bensen may have come to see the Monsun Standard examples that he made on his own following the departure of Leo Jeppesen as the Thorning I. The fact that it was never named as such in the promotional literature does not exclude the possibility of Bensen viewing it in that light.
 If that was the way in which Bensen saw things, then some logic begins to emerge here.
 The 1A model described above was basically a Monsun Standard with a front exhaust and a finless head, making perfect sense out of the name applied to it - it was a sub-variant of the Monsun (aka Thorning I).
 But that still begs the question - where's the Thorning II .....?!?

-As it happens, there is irrefutable evidence in the form of a surviving engine now in my possession thanks to the kindness of my friend Jens Geschwendtner that Bensen experimented with a "lightweight" version of the 1A model.
+As it happens, there is irrefutable evidence in the form of a surviving engine now in my possession thanks to the kindness of my friend Jens Geschwendtner that Bensen experimented with a "lightweight" version of the 1A model, probably during early 1946.
 The main casting of the example in question is formed without the streamlined front bearing cover - it hasn't been machined off, it was never there.
 There is also no provision for a tank.

 This example retains the sandcast crankcase with triangular upper section that was a feature of both the Monsun (or Thorning I?) and the Thorning Bensen 1A.
+This appears to confirm that it pre-dates the Thorning III.
 However, the two expansions at the rear for the bypass passages are not internally machined.
-Instead, the engine uses what appears to be a standard Thorning III-type cylinder liner with twin bypass/transfer slots at the sides to go along with the single front exhaust port.
+Instead, the engine uses what appears to be a standard Thorning III-type cylinder liner with twin bypass/transfer slots at the sides of the lower cylinder wall to go along with the single front exhaust port.
 It also features the two-piece contra piston of the Thorning III, of which more below in its place.
 This very clearly implies that it is a transitional design lying between the Thorning Bensen 1A and the Thorning III.
 Could this be the missing Thorning II design .........?!?
+It seems not unlikely.

 The design of the next engine in the series, the Thorning III, represented a further simplification of the original Monsun and its Thorning Bensen 1A successor, primarily to reduce manufacturing costs.
 To support the increased production rate which was clearly anticipated for the new model, Thorning Bensen invested in some new equipment at this time, including the production of permanent molds for the castings.
 Bensen also took on two additional workers besides himself.